 If your child is enrolled in the Children's Centre program for a consecutive period of 12 months, you will be entitled to take two weeks' vacation without charge.
 You are encouraged to take vacation time in blocks of not less than five (5) days.
 It is our intent to encourage families to take advantage of some quality vacation time together each year.
-Please note that unused time may not be carried over to the next calendar year.
+Please note that eligible/no charge vacation days not used by anniversary date cannot be carried forward.